 I feel like I’m always saying “No,” and becoming such a nag.
 Aren’t there other ways of changing behavior?

-MOLLY: I think one thing that you suggested for us that’s been helpful for the tantrums was the sticker chart.
+MOLLY: This came from a reader based in Boston.
+I think one thing that you suggested for us that’s been helpful for the tantrums was the sticker chart.

 Dr. Susan Rutherford (MOM): It could be a variety of things that you put on there.